wwarthen/RomWBW/ReadMe.md

 you look at the drive letter assignments, you should see that A: has been assigned to the disk you selected to boot.

-If you receive the error message “Disk not bootable\!”, you have either failed to properly run `SYSCOPY` on the target disk or you have selected the wrong disk/slice.
+If you receive the error message “Disk not bootable!”, you have either failed to properly run `SYSCOPY` on the target disk or you have selected the wrong disk/slice.

 Note that although MD1 (RAM disk) and MD0 (ROM disk) drives are listed in the Disk boot line, they are not “bootable” disks because they have no system tracks on them.
-Attempting to boot to one of them, will fail with a “Disk not bootable\!” error message and return to the loader prompt.
+Attempting to boot to one of them, will fail with a “Disk not bootable!” error message and return to the loader prompt.

 # Operating Systems